ibm-cloud-docs/citrix-netscaler-vpx/accessing-and-managing-your-netscaler.md

 {: #netscaler-ssh-access}

 You can also connect to the NetScaler device directly using your favorite SSH client.
 Use the Private IP and login information for the NetScaler device from the Device List page and make sure you are connected to the {{site.data.keyword.cloud_notm}} VPN.

+## HA configurations and portal passwords
+{: #ha-config-notice}

+You are expected to manage your VPX, and also keep your Cloud Portal root username and password consistent with what you change it to on the physical device. **If these are not kept consistent, upgrades and licensing operations can fail, resulting in production outages.** Ensure any administrator that is supervising your VPX is aware of this issue, so as to avoid unexpected downtime.